AnnaLinden/online_store/README.md

-# React + TypeScript + Vite
+# TS Store Frontend (React + TypeScript + Redux toolkit + Vite)

-# TypeScript Store

 This project is a work in progress.
-It's a TypeScript-based store built with React.
+It's a TypeScript-based store built with React, TypeScript, styled using Shadcn UI, and manages state using Redux Toolkit.

 ## Technologies Used